luigisaetta/nlp-qa-italian/README.md

 The successful development of an NLP model depends on the availability of large datasets that you can use to train your model.
 For the Q&A task the most famous dataset is the **Stanford Querying and Answering** dataset (SQuAD), in English.

-An Italian version of this dataset is available, called **Squad_it**.
+An Italian version of this dataset is available, called **squad_it**.
 It has been obtained through semi-automatic translation and is available in the HuggingFace HUB.
 You can find info on this dataset here: https://huggingface.co/datasets/squad_it

 In this repository I have collected the code used to develop a Model, based on BERT, trained on Italian language, and fine tuned on Squad_it.